Are you wondering if you should visit the Galleria Borghese when you come to Rome?

-To pre-purchase your tickets, there is a 2€ fee.
-So even if you book for an under-18 year old, or for a free Sunday, you will pay 2€ for the reservation.
+To book your Galleria Borghese tickets, there is a 2€ fee.
+So even if you book for an under-18 year old, or for a free Sunday, or you are using a Roma Pass for free entry, you will pay 2€ for the reservation.

 You will have the choice to speak to an operator in Italian or English.